Album 58, The Wayside

-- Excess Blues
+- A Typical Blues Story

-- Long Cold Winter
+- Long Late Summer

 1. Lost And Found 2.
 My Brother Just Calls Me Joe 3.
 Your Own Man 4.
 Wisdom Lost 5.
 Timeout Number Four 6.
 The King Of Melancholy 7.
 Words For The Blue 8.
 Falling Out With Falling In Love 9.
 Floating In The Air 10.
 Wasted Talent